miku/exploreio/README.md

 This repository contains material from a workshop held at [Golab](http://golab.io) 2017.

-The aim of this workshop was to see two important interfaces of the standard library in action: [io.Reader](https://golang.org/pkg/io/#Reader) and [io.Writer](https://golang.org/pkg/io/#Writer).
+The goal of this workshop was to show two important interfaces of the standard library in action: [io.Reader](https://golang.org/pkg/io/#Reader) and [io.Writer](https://golang.org/pkg/io/#Writer).
 There are numerous implementations of these inferfaces.